ajeyln/python_learn_forever/readme.md

 ## Background

-This repository contains important Python Modules, Technique and information about Editors <br />
+Python is a programming language and has many concepts and modules.
+These are used for scripting, data science, and web development etc. <br />

+In this repository I have identified some important modules for future references <br />

-These Modules, Techniques are identified for future references and updated with relative exercises to get Handson experience <br />
+This will be constantly updated with relative exercises to get Handson experience <br />

 ## Content

 The Repository contains the following folders

+###  **pandas**

-[x] panadas - Python Module for working with Data frames and The folder contains my notes and exercises. <br />
+Pandas is a Python Module for working with Data frames.
+The folder contains my notes and exercises for your reference.  <br>

+I have referred [Pandas Tutorial](https://www.journaldev.com/29055/python-pandas-module-tutorial#python-pandas-module) <br>

+The Module is very helpful to implement the algorithms of Data Sciecne and Machine Learning. <br>

+Also for better understanding,  I have solved some python puzzles from [101 Pandas Exercises for Data Analysis](https://www.machinelearningplus.com/python/101-pandas-exercises-python/) <br>

+### **PEP8**
-[x] pep8 -  This folder containg the guidelines and best practices on how to write Python code <br />
+PEP8 is a document that provides guidelines and best practices on how to write Python code.<br />

-[x] visual_studio_editor - This folder has a full set of information on visual studio editor, such as shortcuts, customization etc.<br />
+I have created notes with help of the link [PEP-8 Tutorial](https://www.youtube.com/watch?v=Sm0wwmEwqpI&fbclid=IwAR1Q78KGJyPS1arHwc0NGT6LFX1mYiZ54Km5jFhaAyCM6PCQXLnhcTr_F6g) <br />

+This document gives coding conventions for the Python code comprising the standard library in the main Python distribution <br />

+###   **visual_studio_editor**

+We need an IDE - [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) for working with scripts, data and commands. <br>

+For our development work, I have chosen **Visual Studio Code Editor** from Microsoft for an IDE <br>

+*visual_studio_editor* folder contains my notes, which are prepared with reference from [Visual Studio Code Tutorial- Udemy](https://www.udemy.com/course/learn-visual-studio-code/) by James Quick

 [ ] custom_moduling - <br />
 [ ] pdb - Python debugging <br />
 [ ] python_enviornment - concept and hands-on <br />